25Ericcheong/go-fundamentals/README.md

 ### Structs, Methods & Interfaces

 - Struct is a named collection of fields where we can store data.
 Worth noting that the syntax for writing a method for a struct is as such `func (receiverName ReceiverType) MethodName(args)`.
+- In Go, there is no need to explicitly have a `struct` implement an `interace`.
+It implicitly ensures structs implements the interfaces with the same method signature.

 ## About Tests